PyNIPT/pynipt/README.md

 The scratch package [MyPipeline] is initiated.
 ```

-- Execute command 'mycommand' for the all file in Datatype 'func' and output files to Processing/01A_ProcessingStep1A-func.
+- Execute linux shell command 'mycommand' for the all file in Datatype 'func' and output files to Processing/01A_ProcessingStep1A-func.
 ```python
 >> itb = pipe.get_builder(n_threads=1)   # in case mycommand take huge computing resources
 >> itb.init_step(title='ProcessingStep1A', suffix='func',